kentsisresearchgroup/UltraQuant/README.md

 "-n" specifies the number of requested threads.

-"-R" specifies the resources provided for the the job. "span[host=1]" ensures the job is ran on only one host. "rusage[mem=" indicates the memory allocated for the job. "span[ptile=" indicates the number of processors used per node.
-MaxQuant runs faster when it's hyperthreaded all on the same node.
-These values can be adjusted to fit resource constraints in another cluster environment.
+"-R" specifies the resources provided for the the job. "span[host=1]" specifies the number of nodes used for parallelization, if implemented in specific cluster environments. "rusage[mem=15]" specifies the minimum memory in GB requested per node. "span[ptile=32]" specifies the number of requested processors used per node.
+MaxQuant runs faster when hyperthreaded on the same node.
+These values can be adjusted to fit specific cluster configurations.

-"-o" specifies the output file.
+"-o" specifies the output file name.

-"-eo" specifies the error file.
+"-eo" specifies the error file name.

 "-W" wall time argument might need to be adjusted to account for larger datasets used in MaxQuant.